VSCode Neovim

 Overtype).

-If you have any performance problems (cursor jitter usually) make sure you're not using these kinds of extensions:
+If you have any performance problems (cursor jitter usually) make sure you're not using vim plugins that increase

 - Line number extensions (VSCode has built-in support for normal/relative line numbers)